puppetlabs-toy-chest/puppet-quest-guide/quests/agent_run.md

 <div class = "lvm-task-number"><p>Task 17:</p></div>

-Now that you have some Puppet code for the master to parse and return to the agent, let's trigger another Puppet run.
+Now that you have some Puppet code for the master to parse and return to the agent, trigger another Puppet run.

 SSH to your agent node:

     ssh learningt@learning.puppet.vm

-And use the `puppet agent` tool to trigger a Puppet run.
+And use the `puppet agent` tool to trigger a Puppet run:

     sudo puppet agent -t